AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/create-delete-edit-and-change-a-user-role.md

 >
 >If you leave multiple roles selected, Marketo will default to the most restrictive permission.

-Awesome, now you are really are on a roll! &nbsp;(Get it?)
+Awesome, now you are really are on a roll!
+(Get it?)